Home Export Guide Top 50 Export Products from India and Their Destination Countries

 9. Cereals

-• Manufacturing States: Maharashtra (Pune), Karnataka (Bengaluru), and Tamil Nadu (Chennai)
+• Manufacturing States: West Bengal, Uttar Pradesh, Maharashtra (Pune), Karnataka (Bengaluru), and Rajasthan

 • Overview: This sector includes transformers, circuits, and other components, driven by advanced manufacturing capabilities in these states.